Take 10 years off your age and restore a more lifted and youthful face with a surgical facelift or midface lift.

 A Facelift at Midwest Facial Plastic Surgery

-Formally known as a rhytidectomy, a facelift is designed to improve the overall shape and youthfulness of your face while respecting your natural features and character.
+Also known as a rhytidectomy, a facelift is designed to improve the overall shape and youthfulness of your face while respecting your natural features and character.
 In general, a facelift will take 10 years off of your perceived age.
 Dr. Christopher Tolan and Dr. Garrett Griffin are both double-board certified ENT / Facial Plastic Surgeons, so you can be assured that you are in the best hands possible for this procedure.

 Regardless of which type of facelift is indicated for you, the primary goal of a rhytidectomy is to improve jowls and loose skin in the lower face and neck.
 In turn, a full facelift always includes a neck lift.
 This ensures that there is an overall rejuvenation to your appearance and not a noticeable break at the neckline.
-That said, there are additional procedures that can be performed that are more targeted to the neck if your main concern lies below the jawline.
+That said, there are additional procedures that can be performed that are more targeted at the neck if your main concern lies below the jawline.

 Studies show that younger patients note higher satisfaction rates with their facelift procedure.
 This is partly because our skin quality is better in our 50s compared to our 70s.
 Skin is more resilient and heals more quickly as well.
 We encourage our patients to consider our facelift services at a younger age so that they may enjoy the benefits for many years to come!